CouncilofLorien/counciloflorien.github.io/docs/cards/T/three-golden-hairs.md

 > Permanent-event
 >
 > {: .hero-resource-text .black-text .p-2 }
-> > _**Unique.**_ Playable at any site on a non-Wizard, non ---Hobbit diplomat character (other than Galadriel) at the same site as Galadriel.
-All corruption cards on the bearer are discarded when this card comes into play. +2 to all corruption checks by bearer.   “‘...your hands shall flow with gold, and yet over you gold shall have no dominion.’”_ ***---LotRII***
+> > _**Unique.**_ Playable at any site on a non-Wizard, non ---&NoBreak;Hobbit diplomat character (other than Galadriel) at the same site as Galadriel.
+All corruption cards on the bearer are discarded when this card comes into play. +2 to all corruption checks by bearer.   “‘...your hands shall flow with gold, and yet over you gold shall have no dominion.’”_ ***---&NoBreak;LotRII***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>